HS-Datadesk/koronavirus-avoindata/README.md

 }
 ```

-The health care distrticts follow naming conventions from here [täällä](https://www.kuntaliitto.fi/sosiaali-ja-terveysasiat/sairaanhoitopiirien-jasenkunnat), with the
+The health care distrticts follow naming conventions from [here](https://www.kuntaliitto.fi/sosiaali-ja-terveysasiat/sairaanhoitopiirien-jasenkunnat), with the
 difference that the health care district of Helsinki and Uusimaa is called HUS.

 # Lisenssi: MIT-lisenssi